hirigaray/Xlambda/README.md

 Xlambda uses reverse Kelvin versioning, that is to say, the bigger the version number is, the less "frozen" it is, and the more versatile it becomes.
 * V1 `(current version)`
-Ship with basic functionality, but enough to script whatever window layouts are imaginable, due to `(wm/teleport!)`
+Ship with basic functionality, but enough to program whatever window layouts are imaginable, due to `(wm/teleport!)`
 * V2
 Ship with more example functions, namely, various examples of tiling functions.